NeoDG/tradaboost/README.md

 But in the outputfile, no result printed in vote_predict, obviously wrong outputs in results/results0/etc.txt, since the calc_auc executable file doesn't work for me, there is an error print in vote_auc.txt.

 I think the prediction part is ok but the code is not showing us the intuitive or I missed something.

+# 3.09
+emmmm result file shows 2.5151e+266, do not known the mean.

+vote_fmeasure file shows f-measure is 0, maybe some setup went wrong, or back to origin the input was wrong?